 If you have been in an accident with another person there is probably a lot going through your mind.
 However, one of the first things that people do after they have been in an accident is think about hiring an attorney.
 Attorneys are trained and licensed to practice law, however, that does not mean that they are all the same.
 Before you hire an attorney you should consider which one is right for your particular situation.
-This blog post will explore some of the questions you should consider before hiring a personal injury attorney.
+This blog post will explore some of the questions you should consider before hiring a Fayetteville AR personal injury lawyer.

 Personal Injury Lawyer Attributes